 I had an “Ah-ha!” moment last week that I just had to share with you.
-I always thought frozen broccoli wouldn’t work well for roasting because it’s just too wet (it is blanched in hot water before freezing and frozen vegetables tend to seep water after thawing because ice crystals poke holes in the cell walls).
-I mentioned this in my Quick Garlic Parmesan Broccoli post a couple weeks ago and a friendly commenter mentioned that they roast frozen broccoli all the time and it turns out great (this is why I love to hear your thoughts and experiences).
-So, I thought it was time to try Oven Roasted Frozen Broccoli for myself!
+I always thought frozen broccoli wouldn’t work well for roasting because it’s just too wet (it is blanched in hot water before freezing), but a couple weeks ago and a friendly commenter mentioned that they roast frozen broccoli all the time and it turns out great (this is why I love to hear your thoughts and experiences).
+So, I tried it, I loved it, and now I’m sharing it!
+Oven Roasted Frozen Broccoli is officially my new favorite easy side dish.

 See this recipe used in my weekly meal prep.